Medically reviewed on Sep 10, 2018

 • Chlorobutanol: Some products may contain chlorobutanol (a chloral derivative) as a preservative, which may be habit forming.

 • Tartrazine: Some products may contain tartrazine.

-• Topical emulsion, gel: Absorption of the topical emulsion (Estrasorb) and topical gel (Elestrin) is increased by application of sunscreen; do not apply sunscreen within close proximity of estradiol.
-Application of sunscreen or lotion after EstroGel decreases absorption of estradiol; the effect of applying sunscreen or lotion prior to Estrogel has not been studied.
+• Topical gel: Absorption of the topical gel (Elestrin) is increased by application of sunscreen; do not apply sunscreen within close proximity of estradiol.
+Application of sunscreen after EstroGel decreases absorption of estradiol while application of moisturizer lotion after EstroGel increases the absorption of estradiol; the effect of applying sunscreen or lotion prior to Estrogel has not been studied.
 Application of Divigel with sunscreen has not been evaluated.

 • Topical spray: When sunscreen is applied ~1 hour prior to the topical spray (Evamist), no change in absorption was observed (estradiol absorption was decreased when sunscreen is applied 1 hour after Evamist).